1. Enterprise file synchronization and sharing (EFSS)

 “Content services are a set of services and microservices, embodied either as an integrated product suite or as separate applications that share common APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization."

 Simply put, content services consist of an ecosystem of smaller purpose-built systems or applications.
 Content service platforms have their own repository and can also easily connect with other applications through an API.

 Modern content services are an ideal middle-ground between the two previous tiers: They’re affordable while providing customized solutions to help you improve specific processes.
-An example would be DocuWare Kinetic Solutions for employee engagement and invoice processing.
+An example would be DocuWare preconfigured cloud solutions for employee engagement and invoice processing.

 Extra benefits of content services include the ability to meet changing compliance while remaining scalable.
 But, explaining content services wouldn’t be complete without understanding the evolution of ECM — this evolution led to what we now call “content services.”